 These tables have drop leaves on either side and the cutest little arms underneath.

 It was a bit tricky taking all of these little pieces apart to prime and paint, but it was worth it to have a cohesive look from the top down.

 These tables were completed for a wonderful client, and they’ll be going to her beach home.
 I think the sandy colored tops and the fresh white bases will look incredible in that setting, don’t you?

-I carry all of the products that I used for this makeover in my retail spaces at Morgantown Market and Homestead Studios if you’d like to replicate this look on a piece of your own.
+I carry all of the products that I used for this makeover in my retail space at Morgantown Market or here on my website. if you’d like to replicate this look on a piece of your own.
 General Finishes carries a wide range of Gel Stains, so if you’d like another color besides New Pine, I can order it for you.
 Brushable White Enamel can also be tinted to any neutral shade if you don’t prefer bright white.

 For now, these cutie pies are getting delivered on Thursday and I’m so glad that my client is in love with them all over again!